lightspeedfoundation/Market-Maker-Bot/README.md

 The bot is programmed to use a fixed target price, but it can also be adapted to use a dynamic target price.
 A dynamic target price can be based on a linear price path or something like a simple moving average of past prices.

-The bot can be used to trade any pair of tokens that are listed on Uniswap v3 on any EVM compatible chain.
-The bot is setup as default to be run on the ETH/UNI pool on Goerli testnet, which allows users to test the bot without using real funds.
+The bot can be used to trade Speed/Weth on Base.

 The following are the steps on how to set up the Uniswap market maker trading bot:

-- Fork the repository from GitHub.
+- Clone the repository from GitHub.
-- Install the necessary libraries with the Node package manager (npm).
+- Install the necessary libraries with the Node package manager (npm). `npm install`
-- Create a .env file and add your private key and Alchemy API key.
+- update .env samlple file and add your private key and Alchemy API key.
+Save filename as `.env`
-- Edit the mm.js file to specify the tokens that you want to trade and the target price.
+- Edit the mm.js file to specify the target price.
 - Run `node mm.js`

-The bot will start trading and will automatically buy and sell tokens in order to maintain the target price.
+The bot will start trading $Speed and will automatically buy and sell tokens in order to maintain the target price.

 Note the code is for demonstration purposes only and is not battle tested in a production environment.